dwjohnston/marvel-explorer/README.md

 All state providers should be in the `Providers` folder.

 ### Storybook

 Storybook is easy enough to set up, so you might as well use it.

+Note that I haven't gone out of my way to create stories for every component I created.
+I just created stories that were useful for me at the time.

 ### Environment variables

 See the `.env.template` file to see what environment variables you need.

 ### Frontend Only

 I have't got this deployed anywhere, have set this up such that it runs on my own machine.

 Other than having to get Marvel API keys, anyone using this code shouldn't need to set up any other accounts etc.

+### Tests

+I've written two component tests (Home and CharacterListing).

+These demonstrate the use of RTL + UserEvent to:

+- Mock service functions
+- Respond to user events.

 ## Authorization and CORS